HackYourFuture/React/week1/homework.md

 ## thinking in React

-go through this section of react official documentation https://reactjs.org/docs/thinking-in-react.html for learning how to think the react way.
+go through this article https://www.codestackr.com/blog/5-steps-to-think-in-react/ for learning how to think the react way (hooks updated).

 ## Hand in Homework: